Do I have biofilm, pollen or algae in my pond?

-Biofilms form on the surface of the water when algae or metazoan (animal) life dies at a rate faster than the naturally occurring bacteria are able to degrade it.
-The films can be classified as either dead algae scums or dead protozoan scums, and they become worse during the summer months when water temperatures exceed 76° F. The effect of precipitation on biofilms is inconsistent – they can be worse in times of very little or excessive rainfall, and this seems to very geographically.
+Surface biofilms are not caused by either algae or hydrocarbons – they are produced by bacteria in the presence of large amounts of decaying plant or animal life.
+Biofilms form on the surface of the water when algae or metazoan (animal) life dies at a rate faster than the naturally occurring bacteria can degrade it.
+The films can be classified as either dead algae scums or dead protozoan scums, and they become worse during the summer months when water temperatures exceed 76° F. The effect of precipitation on biofilms is inconsistent – they can be worse in times of very little or excessive rainfall, and this seems to vary geographically.
 Biofilms also seem to be worse in waterbodies with low pH.
 In general, biofilms are a sign that a pond has poor water quality and is out of balance.

-Are you still wondering how to tell if the scum on your pond is an oil slick, algae bloom, or biofilm?
+Are you still wondering how to tell if the scum on your pond is an oil slick, algae bloom, pollen, or biofilm?
 A quick test to see if the scum is caused by a hydrocarbon-based oil is to grab a stick and poke it into the film.
-An oil slick will swirl back on itself in the wake of the stick, whereas a biofilm will fracture into small pieces that remain separated.
+An oil slick will swirl back on itself in the wake of the stick, whereas a biofilm and pollen will fracture into small pieces that remain separated.

 SOLitude Lake Management is an environmental firm committed to providing full-service solutions that improve water quality, preserve natural resources, and reduce our environmental footprint.
 Our services include lake, pond, wetland and fisheries management programs, algae and aquatic weed control, mechanical harvesting, hydro-raking, installation and maintenance of fountains and aeration systems, water quality testing and restoration, bathymetry, lake vegetation studies, biological assessments, habitat assessments, invasive species management and nuisance wildlife management.
 Services, consulting and aquatic products are available to clients nationwide, including homeowners associations, multi-family and apartment communities, golf courses, commercial developments, ranches, private landowners, reservoirs, recreational and public lakes, municipalities, parks, and state and federal agencies.
 Learn more about SOLitude Lake Management and purchase products at www.solitudelakemanagement.com